melizalab/django-lab-inventory/README.md

 Run `uv sync` to create a virtual environment and install dependencies. `uv sync --no-dev --frozen` for deployment.

 Testing: `uv run pytest`.
-This uses settings from `test/settings.py`
+Requires a test database, will use settings from `inventory/test/settings.py`.